Ukrainian journalist Nika Melkozerova got her power back just an hour ago.

 Those who “shoot civilians in the back of the head” and “press the buttons to strike Russian missiles at Ukrainian cities” are guilty, Zelenskyy said, but also “those who remain silent when they see all this and do nothing – do not protest, do not fight – even when they are completely safe in European countries”.

-Alona Shevchenko, who started Ukraine DAO, an organisation that tackles war-related disinformation and raises money for Ukraine’s military, told Al Jazeera that every Russian should feel a sense of responsibility for the “murders” committed under their nation’s flag.
+Alona Shevchenko, who started Ukraine DAO, an organisation that says it tackles war-related disinformation and raises money for Ukraine’s military, told Al Jazeera that every Russian should feel a sense of responsibility for the “murders” committed under their nation’s flag.

 “Words without actions don’t have any meaning,” she said by phone from London, where she migrated eight years ago as a student.
 “If you are against war, go and take Putin out then.